HSRLCLab/SmartFactory_I2cCommunication/README.md

 #### UML

 The figure below shows the data model in UML notation.
+The following libraries were used:
+   - Wire.h
+   - string.h

 ================== IMAGE ===============================